input-output-hk/marconi/marconi-sidechain/README.md

 }
 ```

-#### getCurrentSyncedPoint
+#### getCurrentSyncedBlock (PARTIALLY IMPLEMENTED)

-Retrieves the chain point from which the indexers are synced at.
+Retrieves the block information from which the indexers are synced at.

 It queries the UTXO indexer and doesn't return the last indexed chainpoint, but the one before.
 The reason is that we want to use this query to find a sync point that is common to all the indexers